 The Sultan Qaboos Grand Mosque

 The Grand Mosque is the centerpiece of Muscat tourism.
-While located in Muscat, it feels like it is a bit outside the side and sits adjacent to the main highway.
+While located in the city, it feels like it is a bit outside the side and sits adjacent to the main highway.
 It is one of the largest mosques in the world (technically considered the 2nd largest by area).
 The carpet was the largest ever woven until a new one in Abu Dhabi was created.
 But the stunning Swarovski crystal chandelier is a sight to see!
 The Sultan Qaboos Grand Mosque really is one of the most beautiful places in Oman.

 The Muttrah section of the city along the harbor is an excellent place to explore.
 Once a fishing village, it is now an integral part of Muscat.
 Most of the major attractions in this part of the city are all within a mile of each of other and can be easily explored on foot.
 They include: